Vivian Beaumont Theater: 2000s and 2010s

+2020s to present

-J. T. Rogers's play Oslo and Ayad Akhtar's play Junk were then performed during 2017.
-The next year, Frederick Loewe and Alan Jay Lerner's musical My Fair Lady was revived for 509 performances.
-Robert Schenkkan's comedy The Great Society had a limited run in late 2019, and the theater was dark when the Broadway industry was shut down in March 2020 due to the COVID-19 pandemic in New York City.
+The theater was dark when the Broadway industry was shut down in March 2020 due to the COVID-19 pandemic in New York City.
 The Beaumont reopened on November 11, 2021, with previews of the musical Flying Over Sunset, which had a limited run; a limited revival of Thornton Wilder's The Skin of Our Teeth then opened at the Beaumont in April 2022.
 The theater hosted Mike Birbiglia's solo show Mike Birbiglia: The Old Man and the Pool from November 2022 to January 2023.
-This will be followed by the musical Camelot in early 2023.
+It was followed in April 2023 by the musical Camelot, which ran for two months.
+After Bishop announced in 2023 that he would resign in two years, Lear deBessonet became LCT's artistic director and Bartlett Sher became the executive producer in 2024.
+The play Uncle Vanya opened in April 2024 for a two-month run.
+The next show at the Vivian Beaumont Theater, McNeal, opened in September 2024, running for two months.
+A fundraising-benefit performance of South Pacific took place at the Beaumont in December 2024, and the musical Floyd Collins opened there in April 2025 for a two-month run.
+A revival of Ragtime opened at the theater in October 2025, running to June 2026.

 Management

 The Lincoln Center Theater (LCT) is the nonprofit organization that has operated the Beaumont since 1985, after the Beaumont's management was reorganized.
 LCT operates the Beaumont, Newhouse, and Claire Tow theaters.
-André Bishop has served as LCT's director since the beginning of 1992, replacing Gregory Mosher.
-LCT has not had an executive producer since 2013, when Bernard Gersten resigned from the position.
+André Bishop served as LCT's director beginning in early 1992, replacing Gregory Mosher.
+LCT had no executive producer for several years after 2012, when Bernard Gersten resigned from the position.
+From 2025 onward, Lear deBessonet replaced Bishop as LCT's director, while Bartlett Sher became the executive producer.

 LCT is one of four nonprofit theater companies to own and operate Broadway theaters, along with the Manhattan Theatre Club, the Roundabout Theatre Company, and Second Stage Theater.
-Consequently, none of the theatre company's employees personally profit from LCT's shows at the Beaumont.
-Bishop said in 2011 that all profits from shows are used to fund more shows.
-Particularly successful shows such as South Pacific are used to finance further productions.
+Consequently, all of the theatre company's revenue is used to finance operations or further productions.
 LCT mostly hosts its Broadway productions at the Beaumont but uses other theaters when the Beaumont is unavailable, starting in the 1988–1989 season.
 LCT's Broadway productions were also relocated during the Beaumont's 1996 renovation, as well as in the 21st century, such as during the runs of Contact, The Light in the Piazza, and South Pacific.
-LCT publishes the Lincoln Center Theater Review, where writers reflect on LCT shows.
+LCT publishes the Lincoln Center Theater Review, where writers comment on LCT shows.

 Notable productions

 The following productions are Broadway shows at the Vivian Beaumont Theater's main auditorium.
-This list does not include shows produced in the off-Broadway venues nor the Lincoln Center Theater's other productions.
+This list does not include shows produced in the off-Broadway venues nor the Lincoln Center Theater's productions at other venues.
 Productions are listed by the year of their first performance.